rebcabin/tangledown/README.md

     <noweb name="foo">
 <!-- #endraw -->

 Ditto for our other tags.
 That's a limitation of the regular expressions that detect `noweb` tags.
-Remeber, [Tangledown is a toy](#disclaimer), a very useful toy, but it's limited.
+Remeber, [Tangledown is a toy](#disclaimer), a useful toy, but it's limited.

 #### FENCEPOST CELLS